 Mail Server Antispam

-In server security aspect, IT staffs who manage mail servers or SMTP servers all know that spam mails are the primary enemy other than hackings of other sort.
-There are different ways to prevent both incoming and outgoing spam mails.
+In server security, IT staff managing mail or SMTP servers are well aware that spam mails pose a significant threat alongside other types of hacks.
+Various methods exist to combat both incoming and outgoing spam mails.

 For incoming mails, keyword filtering, graylisting, IP & domain blacklisting are the basic strategies.
 For outgoing mails, tightening up password complexity on individual client PCs and blacklisting intruding brute force password wild-guessing are must.